20 Minutes to More Productivity in Your One-Person Home-Based Business

 4. This is a race using time as your ally.
-Start the timer, put your head down and go for it.
+Start the timer, put your head down, and go for it.
 Concentrate and push yourself.
 It's just for 20 minutes.
-Keep your work neat and of the highest quality you can .
+Keep your work neat and as high-quality as you can.
 This is about doing the very best you can, as fast as you can within the timer period.
 When the timer goes off, it will seem like a few minutes have gone by.
 You will be amazed how much you have got done.

 If you set aside even two or three of these 20 minutes power work sessions in a day, you will accomplish so much more and set yourself up to reap the benefits for years to come.

 Of What Value are Power Work Sessions?